nadiamariduena/python-intro-2024-privat/z_R-A-W-X.md

   If you are performing operations that modify the contents of a file (e.g., writing, appending, etc.), closing the file ensures that all modifications are finalized and saved to the file.

+  🔴 If you do not close the file properly, some changes may not be written completely or correctly, leading to potential data corruption or loss.